crftr/crftr.github.io/_posts/2015-06-21-tdd-your-ruby-gem-migration-generator.md

 far too long.
 This is a walkthrough on how I [TDD][2]'d a generator to create its database migration generator.

+Our end goal is to create the database migration install action for `rails generate double_double:install`

 ## What's a migration generator?